openstack-archive/networking-ovn/doc/source/contributor/design/database_consistency.rst

 the previous version (current - 1) of that object.

-The problem of creating the deltas by comparing these two objects is because only the data in the NeutronDB is used for it.
-We need to stop using the *original* object for it and instead we should create the delta based on the *current* version of the NeutronDB against the data stored in the OVNDB to be able to detect the real differences between the two databases.
+The problem of creating the deltas by comparing these two objects is because only the data in the Neutron DB is used for it.
+We need to stop using the *original* object for it and instead we should create the delta based on the *current* version of the Neutron DB against the data stored in the OVNDB to be able to detect the real differences between the two databases.

-So in summary, to guarantee the correctness of the updates this documents proposes to:
+So in summary, to guarantee the correctness of the updates this document proposes to:

 #.
 Create a new OVSDB command is responsible for comparing revision